The only 4 internal communications tools you need

 There are many reasons why intranets aren’t necessarily the all-in-one solution.
 Although they provide a great central hub for your other comms channels to link to, they are a separate channel, which means that employees have to go there in order to see the latest news…and the search capabilities have to be fantastic in order for employees to be able to find the more evergreen information they need.

-Note: Workshop integrates with the most common intranet platforms, so you can send your important emails and updates straight to your company hub of choice as an asynchronous reference point.
+Note: The best internal communications software integrates directly with your intranet, too.
+Channels that “push” to employees like internal email make great partners with channels that “pull” users to them.
+Workshop integrates with the most common intranet platforms, so you can send your important emails and updates straight to your company hub of choice as an asynchronous reference point.

 What about project-based communication?

-To be honest, I think of project-based communication as a completely separate thing.
+For most internal comms pros, project management and project-based communication is a completely separate thing.
 There’s a measured difference between communication that’s meant to get the work done, vs. communication about the project as a whole to a wider audience.

-If you’re talking about the day-to-day, collaborative communication between those who are actively working on the project, I have always preferred that it stays as close to your project management software as it possibly can (I’m a big Asana fan).
+For day-to-day collaborative communication between those who are actively working on a project, keep the communication element as close to the project management software as you possibly can (shout-out to Asana).

 If you’re talking about informing stakeholders and/or other employees about the project, we create a specific campaign for it in Workshop, or loop it into that department’s updates.
 This gives us the ability to share the email/message across multiple communications channels, or have the option to even text employees when a huge new product is launched.
 (I’m also easily able to attach marketing materials and PDFs to the email, so I don’t get bombarded with requests for screenshots or sales sheets).